I had a question from someone querying appliance guarantees. They wanted to know if they are transferred to the new

-If the original purchase did not register the guarantee the manufacturer may or may not simply just send an engineer who’d just be likely to need proof of purchase.
+If the original purchaser did not register the guarantee the manufacturer may or may not simply just send an engineer who’d just be likely to need proof of purchase.

 Buying appliances second hand

-But if you buy something second hand from an ordinary member of the public then you do not have any rights under the sale of goods act or the distant selling regulations other than a right for the product to be as described in the advert, and for it to work as expected.
-If it subsequently breaks down it’s considered part of the risk of buying second hand, and having no guarantee is part of the reason we normally pay a lot less for a second hand product.
+If you buy something second hand from an ordinary member of the public then you do not have any rights under the sale of goods act or the distant selling regulations other than a right for the product to be as described in the advert, and for it to work as expected.
+If it subsequently breaks down it’s considered part of the risk of buying second hand.
+Having no guarantee is part of the reason we normally pay a lot less for a second hand product.
 More details here What are my consumer rights buying second hand washing machine?

-Having said that, in this particular case, if the washing machine was advertised as having a guarantee and it hasn’t, you might be able to argue that it was not as described in the advert and therefore be entitled to a refund, or price reduction as some part of the price asked for was likely to be for the guarantee. ebay has help and advice which may be worth looking into on this page where there should be a link to What to do if you don’t receive an item or it doesn’t match the seller’s description
+Having said that, in this particular case, if the washing machine was advertised as having a guarantee and it hasn’t, you might be able to argue that it was not as described in the advert.
+It’s possible you may be entitled to a refund, or a price reduction as some part of the price asked for was likely to be for the guarantee. ebay has help and advice which may be worth looking into on this page where there should be a link to What to do if you don’t receive an item or it doesn’t match the seller’s description